zhongkaifu/Seq2SeqSharp/README.md

 **-DeviceIds**: Device ids for training in GPU mode.
 Default is 0.
 For multi devices, ids are split by comma, for example: 0,1,2
 **-BeamSearch**: Beam search size.
 Default is 1

-Example: Seq2SeqConsole.exe -TaskName test -ModelFilePath seq2seq.model -InputTestFile test.txt -OutputTestFile result.txt -ArchType CPU -BeamSearch 5
+Example: Seq2SeqConsole.exe -TaskName Test -ModelFilePath seq2seq.model -InputTestFile test.txt -OutputTestFile result.txt -ArchType CPU -BeamSearch 5

+Here is the command line to visualize network
+**Seq2SeqConsole.exe -TaskName VisualizeNetwork [parameters...]**
+Parameters:
+**-VisNNFile**: The output PNG file to visualize network
+**-EncoderType**: The type of encoder.
+BiLSTM and Transformer are built-in and you can implement your own network and visualize it
+**-EncoderLayerDepth**: The network depth in encoder.
+The default depth is 1.
+**-DecoderLayerDepth**: The network depth in decoder.
+The default depth is 1.

+Example: Seq2SeqConsole.exe -TaskName VisualizeNetwork -VisNNFile abc.png -EncoderType Transformer -EncoderLayerDepth 2 -DecoderLayerDepth 2

 # Data Format
 The corpus contains each sentence per line.
 The file name pattern is "mainfilename.{source language name}.snt" and "mainfilename.{target language name}.snt".